Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand learn about the organisation and what it offers.
+        1. As a First Time Visitor, I want to easily understand and learn about the organisation and what it offers.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.